megakorre/clj-titan/README.md

    ;; a person
    nils (vertex { :name "Nils" :email "some@something" })
    bert (vertex { :name "Bert" :email "bert@something" })

-   ;; note you can also asign a id to a vertex bossy (vertex { :name "BossyBoss" :email "theboss@something" })]
+   bossy (vertex { :name "BossyBoss" :email "theboss@something" })]

    ;; create some relationshipp's